-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 Larry Hogan: A skin cancer survivor, the moderate 66-year-old Republican has served as governor of Maryland - a Democrat-friendly state - since 2015.

-Kristi Noem: South Dakota's first female governor garnered national attention with her opposition to Covid restrictions and has been eager to wade into national conversations.
+Kristi Noem: South Dakota's first female governor, 51, garnered national attention with her opposition to Covid restrictions and has been eager to wade into national conversations.